MihirLathiya510/AIM/README.md

 AIM is a Model Context Protocol (MCP) server that acts as a sophisticated task orchestrator for AI agents.
 It breaks down complex tasks, assigns them to specialized agents, enforces constraints, and iteratively refines outputs until they perfectly match user requirements.

+## ⚡ Two Ways to Use AIM

+**AIM supports BOTH Claude Pro users AND API users!**

+### 🔑 **Mode 1: API Mode** (With Anthropic API Key)
+- **Fully autonomous operation**
+- Makes direct API calls to Claude
+- Complete independence from Claude Desktop
+- Best for: automation, CI/CD, production use
+- Cost: Pay-per-use API pricing

+### 💬 **Mode 2: Claude Code Mode** (Claude Pro - No API Key Needed)
+- **Works with Claude Pro subscription only**
+- Delegates tasks back to Claude Code for execution
+- No additional API costs
+- Best for: interactive development, personal use
+- Cost: Included with Claude Pro subscription

+**AIM automatically detects which mode to use based on whether `ANTHROPIC_API_KEY` is set!**

 ## Features

 - 🎯 **Intelligent Task Decomposition** - Automatically breaks complex tasks into manageable subtasks